ModuleSystem API

 }

-Dependency Rules
+Dependency rules

-3. Circular dependencies are detected and rejected.
+4. Circular dependencies are detected at registration time.

 Notes